The small Haworthia Retusa [ha-WORTH-ee-a re-TOO-suh] is a popular succulent plant with a short rosette of thick, triangular leaves.

 Allow the star cactus offsets to dry overnight before placing them in their own container or a dish.
 Use the same type of potting soil used for the mother plant and keep them in a warm, sunny spot.

-The young plants need plenty of water, but it’s still important to allow the soil to dry out between watering.
+The young plants need plenty of water, but allowing the soil to dry out between watering is still important.

 Haworthia Pests or Diseases